Maluku Islands

 Birding the Moluccas

 Biogeographically, all of the islands apart from the Aru group lie in Wallacea, the region between the Sunda Shelf (part of the Asia block), and the Arafura Shelf (part of the Australian block).
-More specifically, they lie between Weber’s Line and Lydekker’s Line, and thus have a fauna that is rather more Australasian than Asian.
+More specifically, they lie between Weber’s Line and Lydekker’s Line and thus have a fauna that is rather more Australasian than Asian.
 Malukan biodiversity and its distribution are affected by various tectonic activities; most of the islands are geologically young, being from 1 million to 15 million years old, and have never been attached to the larger landmasses.
 The Maluku islands differ from other areas in Indonesia; they contain some of the country’s smallest islands, coral island reefs scattered through some of the deepest seas in the world, and no large islands such as Java or Sumatra.
-Flora and fauna immigration between islands has thus been restricted, leading to a high rate of endemism.
+Flora and fauna immigration between islands is thus restricted, leading to a high rate of endemism.
+The ecology of the Maluku Islands has fascinated naturalists for centuries; Alfred Wallace’s book, The Malay Archipelago, was the first significant study of the area’s natural history and remains an important resource for studying Indonesian biodiversity.

 This page is sponsored by Birding Ecotours